n8n-io/n8n-docs/docs/index.md

 This is the documentation for [n8n](https://n8n.io/), a [fair-code](http://faircode.io) licensed node-based workflow automation tool.

+I am changing this file to test readability.
+Do not merge.
+Fwibble.
+A superlatively evil and complex confabilation of confusing vocabulary, potentially with implications for further complexity.

 It covers everything from setup to usage and development.
 It's a work in progress and all [contributions](/contributing/) are welcome.

 ## Where to start